AdobeDocs/experience-manager-core-components.en/help/using/list.md

 ---
 title: List Component
-seo-title: List Component
-description: null
-seo-description: The Core Component List Component allows for the easy creation of dynamic as well as static lists.
+description: The Core Component List Component allows for the easy creation of dynamic as well as static lists.
-uuid: 50a572e8-b444-4f7d-82bc-5a93ebb4be95
-contentOwner: User
-content-type: reference
-topic-tags: authoring
-products: SG_EXPERIENCEMANAGER/CORECOMPONENTS-new
-discoiquuid: 89053323-6221-46ed-896a-31a42c55282e
-disttype: dist5
-gnavtheme: light
-groupsectionnavitems: no
-hidemerchandisingbar: inherit
-hidepromocomponent: inherit
-modalsize: 426x240
-index: y
-internal: n
-snippet: y
 ---

 # List Component{#list-component}